junhao-code/mobile-system-design/README.md

 ## Deep Dive: Tweet Feed Flow
 After a high-level discussion, your interviewer might steer the conversation towards some specific component of the system.
 Let's assume it was "Tweet Feed Flow".
 Things you might want to talk about:
 - **Architecture patterns**: MVP, MVVM, MVI, etc. MVC is considered a poor choice these days.
 It's better to select a well known pattern since it makes it easier to onboard new hires (compared to some less known home-grown approaches).
+    * MVI
+        * pro
+            * introduction of View state makes it clear to see how the View should render itself
+            * single source of truth (View State)
+            * Easier to manage one observable stream between the View and the Presenter
+        * con
+            * state reducers introduces a high level of complexity to both create and maintain
+            * Presenter’s life being tied to the activity creates opportunity for memory leaks and crashes
+    * MVP
+        * pro
+            * solves the tight-coupling issue with MVC
+            * simple to implement, not much learning curve required
+            * easy to implement with DI
+        * con
+            * Presenter’s life being tied to the activity creates opportunity for memory leaks and crashes
+    * MVVM
+        * pro
+            * VM can survive lifecycle and config changes
+            * multiple activities / fragments could use the same VM simultaneously
+        * con
+            * heavily reliant on Android Architecture components
+            * hardest to implement with DI
 - **Pagination**: essential for an infinite scroll functionality.
 For more details see Pagination.
 - **Dependency injection**: helps building an isolated and testable module.
+    * Dagger / Hilt (reflection based that connect dependencies at runtime)
+        * Hilt benefits over Dagger
+            * Components for integrating Android framework classes with Dagger that you would otherwise need to create by hand.
+            * Scope annotations to use with the components that Hilt generates automatically.
+            * Predefined bindings to represent Android classes such as Application or Activity.
+            * Predefined qualifiers to represent @ApplicationContext and @ActivityContext.
+    * Guice ()
+    * Benefits
+        - improve reusability and decoupling of dependencies
+        - improve testability
+        - ease of refactoring
+    * Major ways of dependency injection
+        - Constructor injection
+        - Field injection (setter injection)
+        - instantiated after the class is created (e.g. car.engine = new Engine())
 - **Image Loading**: low-res vs full-res image loading, scrolling performance, etc.
+    * Glide
+        * pro
+            * memory efficient because it loads image according to the size of the view
+            * support gif
+            * fast cache download speed
+            *
+        * con
+            * large library size
+    * Picasso
+        * pro
+            * Lightweight. does not inflate the size of the apk
+            * fast web download speed
+        * con
+            * does not support gif
+    * Fresco

 ![Details Diagram](/images/tweet-details.svg)
 ### Components